Yes this is exactly what I was talking about.

 It’s funny how subtle it is in the world, like butterfly wings somewhere far from where we are now; and yet how powerfully full of Matter and Significance it is to me, that is just feels like the whole universe around me conspired for that moment, speaking to me, to the participants of that moment, daring us to listen.

-Coming back in the magic of that, my mother and I were driving to her house as the sun was in golden hour and beautiful.
+The day I met Olivia, when we were returning, my mother and I were driving to her house as the sun was in golden hour and beautiful.
 I felt magical.
 Driving past my not-yet-complete house I saw some kids hiding in the building.
 I wanted to know who they were, so I got out of the car to meet them.
 A little one peeked out from underneath saying he was watching his herd of sheep; maybe he said it a little too fast so I told him, “it’s fine, this is just my house and I want to know who’s here.”
 I smiled at him hopefully reassuringly and peeked into the structure to see who else was around.
 It was about 3 kids, young teenage boys.
 I smiled at them, totally reassured and still carried from the magic of meeting Olivia, convinced that all of this was serendipity.

 After a brief greeting and looking at them each in the eyes so that I saw who they were, I told them they were welcomed to be in and around the house, so long as they took care of it.
 They shyly smiled and consented and I walked away, content.